great-expectations/great_expectations/docs/reference/core_concepts/expectations/expectations.rst

 You can also extend Great Expectations by :ref:`creating your own custom Expectations <_how_to_guides__creating_and_editing_expectations__how_to_create_custom_expectations>`.

-Expectations *enhance communication* about your data and *amplify quality* in data applications.
+Expectations *enhance communication* about your data and *improve quality* for data applications.
 Using expectations helps reduce trips to domain experts and avoids leaving insights about data on the "cutting room floor."

 .. attention::